My husband and I made very few new investments this year.

-Once you take into account the monthly costs of the loan payment, insurance, taxes, property management, maintenance and repairs, most rental properties listed on the MLS don’t generate a positive cash flow.
+Once you consider the monthly costs of the loan payment, insurance, taxes, property management, maintenance, and repairs, most rental properties listed on the MLS don’t generate a positive cash flow.

-Reason #2: We won’t qualify for a sizable mortgage
+Reason #2: We wouldn’t qualify for a sizable mortgage

 The properties that we are most interested in – duplexes in certain parts of Montreal, for example – are currently out of our price range.

 We can come up with the 25% down payment.
 The challenge lies in finding a lender that could lend us the rest at a reasonable rate.

 Unfortunately, our current mortgage provider does not fund purchases in Quebec (to their credit, they did make a few helpful recommendations), and given the size of our existing home mortgage, it is unlikely that we can get additional funding anywhere else.